Skip to main content

 Battle Park Trailhead is popular with horse users.
 A camping area with facilities is located across the road.
 This trailhead provides access to Battle Park Trail - #173 and nearby access to…

-Primarily used to drive stock, this trail traverses the high shrub covered benches above Shell Canyon.
-Breathtaking views of geologic features and unique scenery.
+This 4.6 mile long trail is primarily used to drive stock.
+It traverses the high shrub covered benches above Shell Canyon and provides breathtaking views of geologic features and unique scenery.

 Boulder Park Campground